Matter and Motion

 Successful students will improve their conceptual understanding and problem-solving abilities, ability to reason critically and collaborate effectively, and gain hands-on experience in physical science.
 Students will learn to apply their skills and knowledge to complex problems that show the rich interconnectedness of mathematical and physical systems.
 By the end of the program, successful students will have covered material equivalent to a year of calculus, general chemistry with lab, and calculus-based physics with lab, and will be prepared for upper-division work in chemistry, mathematics, and physics.
 Particular upper-division Evergreen science programs that students will be prepared for include: Physical Systems and Applied Mathematics (2018-19); Environmental Analysis (2018-19); Atoms, Molecules, and Reactions (2019-20); and Mathematical Systems (2019-20).

 This offering will prepare you for careers and advanced study in:

 chemistry, mathematics, physics, other natural sciences, engineering, and math and science education.

 Students with previous background in calculus or chemistry are encouraged to take the full program for 16 credits as the integration of calculus, chemistry, and physics enhances learning in all subject areas.
 However, students who have successfully earned credit in college-level general chemistry with lab with satisfactory achievement or better may consult with faculty about partial-credit options.

 Proficiency in precalculus, including algebra and trigonometry, is required.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

-$150 in Fall and $50 in spring for science kits and conference registration.
+$150 in Fall for science kits and conference registration.